deepanshu-prajapati01/Practice-WebDev-Tic-Tac-Toe/readme.md

-# Practice-WebDev-Tic-Tac-Toe: Your Personal Learning Experience
+# Practice-WebDev-Tic-Tac-Toe: My Personal Learning Experience

 ---

-Looking for a fun and interactive way to learn web development?
-Want to create your own game?
-Look no further!
+This project was easy and was very fun after i completed project before.

 **Practice-WebDev-Tic-Tac-Toe** is a basic web development project designed to help beginners understand the fundamentals of HTML, CSS, and JavaScript.
 It's a simple Tic-Tac-Toe game that you can play locally in your browser.